PietroBernardelle/PietroBernardelle/README.md

 ### Hey there ...
 Welcome! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 <font family="Montserrat">
 Hi, I'm Pietro, I'm almost 22 and I'm a postgrad at Politecnico di Milano.
-I'm in my first year of studies towards a MSc in Computer Science and Engineering.
+I'm in my first year of studies towards a MSc in Computer Science and Engineering with a main focus on Cyber Security.
 I'm interested in AI and Cyber Security.<br>
 I also love footbal, listening to music, reading (especially physics stuff), going out with my firend and travel.
 </font>